robert665/pageextractor/README.md

 (0. optional):
-First start the bash script manually over the terminal. the bash script downloads the html page from "www.z-bau.com" and stores it in a file called "programm" in res directory.
+First start the bash script manually over the terminal.
+The bash script downloads the html page from "www.z-bau.com" and stores it in a file called "programm" in res directory.
 After that information about the upcoming events are gathered and stored into files:

--the links of every event -> eventlinks.txt
+-the links of every event -> eventlinks.txt <br>
--the date, location and name -> events.txt
+-the date, location and name -> events.txt <br>
--the discription of the event -> oneliners.txt
+-the discription of the event -> oneliners.txt <br>
--the titel of the event -> titel.txt
+-the titel of the event -> titel.txt <br>

 At last the script reads every of the above files line by line to constructs a json in the following pattern: